-It looks scandinavian, with its timber handle and natural bristles which may be why it adorns bathroom shelves in any high class home design magazine.
+It looks Scandinavian, with its timber handle and natural bristles which may be why it adorns bathroom shelves in any high class home design magazine.
 But these brushes are more than just a fancy decoration.
-Dry body brushing is pretty popular right now and we’re not surprised when you see the benefits of incorporating this to your daily routine.
+Dry body brushing is a pretty popular body treatment right now and we’re not surprised when you see the benefits of incorporating this to your daily routine.

 The largest organ in your body (your skin) deserves some extra care and attention so it’s worth the extra 5 minutes in the morning to look after it.

 What got me hooked on dry brushing was that I could have smoother, softer skin and at the same time, help detoxify my body by assisting lymphatic drainage.
 If the lymph system becomes congested it can lead to inflammation and illness.

 It also feels amazing and so does your skin afterwards.
 Give it a try for a week and I’m sure you’ll be hooked too.

 So, what is the correct way to body brush?

 A good quality body brush should have moderate to firm bristles which will help to remove dead skin cells and stimulate blood circulation.
 You can choose from natural fibres such as boar hair or if you prefer a non-animal product, go with a Sissal brush which is made from cactus fibres.